-A student will not receive credit for any course in which s/he receives a failing grade (a grade of "F").
-A student must retake any required course in which s/he earns an "F".
-A student may choose to retake any other course for which s/he received a failing grade.
+A student will not receive credit for any course in which they receive a failing grade (a grade of "F").
+A student must retake any required course in which they earn an "F".
+A student may choose to retake any other course for which they received a failing grade.
 Both the "F" and the repeat grade will be computed as part of the student's grade point average.
 Both grades will appear on the student's transcript.
-A student may not retake for credit a course in which s/he did not receive a failing grade.
+A student may not retake for credit a course in which they did not receive a failing grade.